kunhwiko/concepts/SQL/lang-sql.md

 /* Returns unique values */
 SELECT DISTINCT name
 FROM Student
-WHERE school = "University of Pennsylvania"
+WHERE school = 'University of Pennsylvania'
 ```

 ##### INTO